-But it is self-destructive, in ways that are not always obvious.
+But it is self-destructive, in ways that are not always apparent.
 We are social beings, designed for relationships: we reserve solitary confinement for our most reprobate criminals; loneliness is the deepest of emotional pains.
 We are not crafted to be self-dependent, but interdependent.
-But we are possessed of the notion — inherently anti-social — that self trumps other.
-And our mental skills are such that we can rationalize, deny, minimalize, excuse the harm done to others in the name of self.
+But we are possessed of the notion — inherently anti-social — that self trumps all others.
+And our mental skills are such that we can rationalize, deny, minimize, and excuse the harm done to others, and ourselves, in the name of self.
 Self-serving brings temporary relief but long-term misery: it is a proven path to an unhappy, unsatisfying life.

 Grace says someone else can do it better than you — if only you ask.
 Its message is an affront: it says we do not have all the answers — and the answers we do have are wrong — often disastrously so.
 Grace does not excuse our wrongs — it covers our wrongs.
 It doesn’t nullify Karma — it simply puts the bill on someone else’s tab.
-When we receive grace, someone else is bearing the price, the consequences for the hurt and the harm we have done.
-When we give grace, we choose to pick up the tab for another’s shortcomings, wrongdoing, destructiveness, evil.
-And that’s where we draw the line: we are happy to receive grace, but it is too much to ask of us to give it in return.
+When we receive Grace, someone else is bearing the price, the consequences for the hurt and the harm and the evil we have done.
+When we give Grace, we choose to pick up the tab for another’s shortcomings, wrongdoing, destructiveness, evil.
+And that’s where we draw the line: we are happy to receive Grace, but it is too much to ask of us to give it in return.

-Yet grace does not instantly transform — it seems rather to thrive in the fertile manure of failure.
-Those who grasp grace still fail at marriages, have rebellious children, hurt others, act selfishly, pursue wealth and the material.
-But the seditious espionage of grace slowly erodes the forces that drive these disasters, changing — from the inside out, one small step at a time — the corruption of self to the contentment of service.
-Failure — the judgment and condemnation of Karma — becomes the very seed of recreation, of new life: from the stench of manure will grow the fragrance and beauty of a flowering garden.
+Yet Grace does not instantly transform — it seems rather to thrive in the fertile manure of failure.
+Those who grasp Grace still fail at marriages, have rebellious children, hurt others, act selfishly, pursue wealth and the material.
+But the seditious espionage of Grace slowly erodes the forces that drive these disasters, changing — from the inside out, one small step at a time — the corruption of self to the contentment of service.
+Failure — the judgment and condemnation of Karma — becomes the very seed of re-creation, of new life: from the stench of the manure will arise, in time, the fragrance and beauty of a flowering garden.

 The choice is ours.
 If we are unfortunate enough to be self-sufficient, strong in our determination to survive on our own, to meet our own needs in our own way, we will live under the painful lash and uncertain future of Karmic fortune.
-If instead we find, in honesty, our emptiness and weakness — and turn to only One who can fill these yawning chasms with grace — then a world beyond our imagining, filled with purpose, peace, and wonder, awaits us.
+If instead we find, in honesty, our emptiness and weakness — and submitting ourselves to the only One who can fill these yawning chasms with Grace — then a world beyond our imagining, filled with purpose, peace, and wonder, awaits us.